markdown-it/markdown-it/README.md

 Parser consists of several responsibilities chains, filled with rules.
 You can reconfigure anyone as you wish.
 Render also can be modified and extended.
 See source code to understand details.
-Pay attention to this properties:
+Pay attention to these properties:

 ```js
 Remarkable.block